 Susie also did a Compass DVD Bible study, Back to the Garden, on how to deal with husbands (imagine living with me!).
 It’s included in the our Marriage on the Rock DVD set.

 Both our daughters attended Torchbearers Bible Schools after high school.
-Jamie, 33 and Taylor, 26 are both married and we have five grand-kids.
+Jamie, 35 and Taylor, 29 are both married and we have five grand-kids.
 Both trusted Jesus about age four and never looked back.
 Each has been to Israel over 10 times.
-We have two beagles named Bagel and Weagle.
+We a beagle named Weagle (Yes, the AU cheer! :-).

 I thank the Lord for being so gracious to my many mistakes!
 Shalom!